Australian outsourced data centre market set to peak

 The company says this is the result of increased adoption of cloud computing, driven by the consumer segment, has increased consumption of videos, social networks, mobile data and gaming, combined with the corporate sector’s use of data-intensive applications.

-Phil Harpur, senior research manager, Australia & New Zealand ICT Practice, Frost & Sullivan, says wholesale data centre providers and those that focus on co-location services only, face significant pressure because of this trend.
+Phil Harpur, senior research manager, Australia & New Zealand ICT Practice, Frost & Sullivan, says wholesale data center providers and those that focus on co-location services only, face significant pressure because of this trend.

-Frost & Sullivan predicts the Australian data centre services market to grow at a CAGR of 13.7% from 2015 to 2020.
+Frost & Sullivan predicts the Australian data center services market to grow at a CAGR of 13.7% from 2015 to 2020.
 The company says managed hosting will experience stronger growth than co-location over this period, as demand decreases due to companies migrating from co-location to cloud services.

-Cloud providers, especially larger global providers such as AWS, Microsoft and IBM SoftLayer are driving strong growth in the market and rapidly expanding their cloud capacity, whilst the government sector continues to increase its use of third-party hosted data centres.
+Cloud providers, especially larger global providers such as AWS, Microsoft and IBM SoftLayer are driving strong growth in the market and rapidly expanding their cloud capacity, whilst the government sector continues to increase its use of third-party hosted data centers.

 He says they have higher relative cost, and most are deployed in outdoor and often remote locations, in industries such as healthcare, education, construction, mining, defence, manufacturing, oil and gas and renewable energies.

 However, additional capacity is generally being absorbed quickly.
-Securing sites in CBD locations and gaining access to sufficient power is increasingly challenging and it is becoming increasingly difficult for data centre owners to plan for additional capacity.
+Securing sites in CBD locations and gaining access to sufficient power is increasingly challenging and it is becoming increasingly difficult for data center owners to plan for additional capacity.